Nigel Reo-Coker: Chivas USA

 On 21 August 2014, Reo-Coker was traded to MLS club Chivas USA for Mauro Rosales.
 Following the league's decision to fold the club following the 2014 MLS season, he was made available for the 2014 MLS Dispersal Draft but was not selected.

 Montreal Impact

 Reo-Coker was drafted by Montreal Impact in the MLS Waiver Draft on 10 December 2014.
 His contract was terminated by mutual consent on 21 January 2016.

 Post-Major League Soccer

 On 12 April 2017, Reo-Coker joined La Liga club Granada CF on trial with a view to contract until the end of the 2016–17 season.

 On 3 May 2017, Reo-Coker joined IK Start in the Norwegian first division.
 On 26 June 2017, the club terminated his contract.

 In March 2018, it was reported that having trained with them for "several weeks", Milton Keynes Dons were "keen" to sign Reo-Coker, thus setting up a return to Milton Keynes, 14 years after he left Wimbledon during their National Hockey Stadium years.
-On 22 March 2018, Reo-Coker joined the club on a short term deal until the end of the 2017–18 season.
+On 22 March 2018, Reo-Coker joined the club on a short-term deal until the end of the 2017–18 season, but failed to make a single appearance and later retired from football.